kayvonf/klabel/README.md

 ## Getting started with LFViz.

 1. Create the directory `lfviz_config/` in the directory containing `lfviz.html`.
-This is where `lfviz.html` looks for configuration files specified via the url parameters.
+This is where `lfviz.html` looks for configuration files specified url parameters (see step 4).
 2. Create a WeakDB data dump with name `<DUMPNAME>`, placing the files anywhere in your web tree.
 Let's call that directory `<DUMPDIR>`, so the main info file of the dump is `<DUMPDIR>/<DUMPNAME>.json`
    * See the example in [weakdb/dummy.py](weakdb/dummy.py) to learn how to create a data dump.
 3. Create a lfviz configuration file `<MYCONFIG>.json` that points to your data dump.